The true cost of leather

 A close up of cattle in a market in Bagachra in Bangladesh.
 Tobacco or chili is rubbed into the eyes of cattle to force them to get despite the exhaustion from the strenuous journey.
 Bagachra, Bangladesh, 2015.
 Christian Faesecke / We Animals Media.
 In the livestock markets of Bangladesh, these animals from India are re-certified and declared Bangladeshi cattle.
 In cramped conditions, the animals are then transported to the slaughterhouses of Dhaka, where an industrial process starts, creating river pollution, sick workers, and cheap leather for world markets.

-Robinson’s openness to the process is refreshing; rarely has a book on fashion featured so many pictures of flayed flesh.
-Fashion revolutionary Orsola de Castro wrote a fulsome recommendation.
+Robinson’s openness is refreshing; rarely has a book on fashion featured so many pictures of flayed flesh.
 The book’s launch took place in Mulberry, on Regent Street, where Sarah Mower chaired a Q&A. The Victoria and Albert Museum hosted two dinners featuring meat made from Bullock 374; Robinson’s instagram is full of earnest people, trying to do their best.

 The future is plantbased